Earth Loving Offices

 I work in a large company.

-I know it is hard to regulate the waste produced properly, and, as with other things in the land of Waste Free, reducing office waste is something that often needs to be taken on by an individual as the task is just too large to monitor across a 5000 strong work force.
+I know it's hard to regulate and reduce office waste – that's something that often needs to be taken on by an individual as the task is just too large to monitor across a 5000-strong work force.

 Here are my top office waste annoyances, and how I overcame them!